April 2, 2018 – Flying from Victoria, BC, Canada to Los Angeles, CA, USA

 I watch a movie on my iPhone using the in-flight networked entertainment offered by WestJet – Bucket List with Morgan Freeman and Jack Nicholson.
 It is a beautiful flight south as we pass by Mount Shasta and other snow-capped mountains in southern Oregon and northern California.
 The Sun is setting over the hills as we approach LAX.

 I grab a cappuccino and a chocolate chip cookie from Starbucks and sit down at the gate to unwind.
 By 9:30PM, I see some of my tour group arriving.
-I recognize some people from my previous trip to Arabia, and another clue is the yellow yarn tied to their carry-on bags our tour leader Michele uses to keep track of her group.
+I recognize some people from my previous trip to Arabia with InFocus Travel, and another clue is the yellow yarn tied to their carry-on bags – our tour leader Michele keeps track of her group this way.
 Those of us who upgraded to the Premium Economy get to board right after First Class and Marco Polo members.
 Loading goes smoothly, but our Cathay Pacific flight leaves a bit late at 12:45AM.

 April 3 & 4, 2018 – Tuesday & Wednesday – Flying from Los Angeles to Kuala Lumpur, Malaysia

 Once our Boeing 777-300ER levels off after leaving Los Angeles, dinner is served.
 Those of us in Premium Economy are given a menu of four entrees and complementary wine.
 Our seats are pretty deluxe: they recline more than the regular economy seats, have a recliner-style foot rest, and there is both USB power and regular 120 volt power at each seat.
+There are only two seats instead of three beside the windows, where I am sitting.
 Once dinner is over, the cabin is darkened, we are given lots of pillows, blankets and an overnight kit.
 I manage to sleep a fair bit for the first 8 hours or so of the flight – a first for me!
 By my count, the Premium Economy cabin has 36 seats, with slightly over half of them occupied.
-We have our own bathroom, and since the bulkhead row ahead of me is empty, I move up there after takeoff so I have room to spread out, and I don’t disturb anyone when I get up to move around a bit.
+We have our own bathroom, and since the bulkhead row ahead of me is empty, I move up there after takeoff so I have room to spread out, and I won’t disturb anyone when I get up to move around a bit during the long flight.

 Since we are flying westward across the Pacific, we lose a day as we cross the International Date Line.
 A couple of hours before our arrival in Hong Kong, the crew serves breakfast.
 I’m pretty hungry by this time, since our last meal was dinner some 12 hours ago.
 They serve eggs Benedict with hash browns, spinach and a tomato.
-It’s pretty good as I wolf it down, but what I really appreciate is the coffee, since I last had a cappuccino from Starbucks in the LA airport some 15-20 hours ago!
+It’s pretty good, but what I really appreciate is the coffee, since I last had a cappuccino from Starbucks in the LA airport some 15-20 hours ago!